 Guaranteed (also called guarantor) loans, are loans in which a third party, promises to pay back a portion, or the remainder of the loan if the borrower defaults or stops making payments.
 Because of this guarantee, the lender is relieved from an excessive amount of risk in issuing these types of loans.
 A guarantor is essentially providing security for loan providers that the borrowed amount will be repaid.

 These loans are often available to those who have bad credit or no credit.
 The borrower would be denied otherwise but is secured through the guarantor.
 The guarantor for these loans can be a government agency, a family member, or any citizen who is over 18 with great credit and sufficient means to pay the loan if the borrower fails to pay.

 Once you have found someone who agrees to be a guarantor, they will need to give the lender their basic personal and income information, as well as have a credit check done.
-Once your guarantor is found to be worthy of paying back the debt, you lender will approve the loan.
+Once your guarantor is found to be worthy of paying back the debt, you lender will approve the loan secured.

-Having bad credit is not an automatic disqualification from being approved for a guaranteed loan.
+Having a bad credit score is not an automatic disqualification from being approved for a guaranteed loan.
 In fact, guaranteed loans are usually a good option.
 When the borrower would not normally qualify for the loan due to increased credit risk or lack of sufficient income or collateral.

 A guarantor acts as a reliable last line of defence to the lender.
 Because of this, guaranteed loans often allow people who would not normally qualify for a loan to get approved.

 All loans, with the exception of some payday loans, require a credit check prior to approval.
 This is the same with guaranteed loans.
 Guaranteed loans are designed primarily for those who may not have the best credit or security.
 They do still require a credit check for not only the borrower but for the guarantor too.